TissUUmaps/TissUUmaps/README.md

  * Ventana (.bif, .tif)
  * Generic tiled TIFF (.tif)

-TissUUmaps will convert any other format into a pyramidal tiff (in a temporary .tissuumaps folder) using [vips](https://github.com/libvips/libvips).
+TissUUmaps will convert any other format into a pyramidal tiff (in a temporary `.tissuumaps` folder) using [vips](https://github.com/libvips/libvips).

+If your image fails to open, try converting it to `tif` format using an external tool.